 True story - I was staying with my buddy Alan at his grandparents' cottage in Cape May for the summer of '85 and they dropped us off to see LIFEFORCE, by which I mean, to see THE GOONIES which was playing in the adjacent theater of this old Cape May dual-plex out there - gone by now I'm sure, we had to buy tickets for that as we lacked ID and LIFEFORCE was R (we had to sneak across the theater).
 One of the last movies I saw in such a way, i.e. sober, a child, rather than a stoner college student.
 Anyway, we couldn't have known then that the film was the shorter American cut, it seemed put together by a sugar-addled Armenian with no regard for pacing or logic, never stopping to see if anyone was along for the ride.
-We agreed the babe was hot, but the rest was ridiculous.
-I forgot all about it.
-With the advent of widescreen HD however, especially now that the longer British cut is more widely available, it works.
-It still seems rushed for all that, it's now most engaging - a little funnier and better every time I see it.
+We agreed the babe was hot, but the rest was ridiculous --I forgot all about it.
+With the advent of widescreen HD however, especially now that the longer British cut is more widely available, it's very memorable.
+It still seems rushed for all that, but it's a little funnier--in a deadpan manly way--and better every time I see it.
 As with other 'Ten Reasons' films like DREAMCATCHER and THE LEGACY it might not hold up to logic's cold light but I'd watch it a fourth or fifth time over sober, logical better-made inquiries any old time.
-Ed Wood meets Ridley Scott?
-Yes.
-Anytime.

 I should preface that, even for its longer cut, LIFEFORCE has issues: terrible painted body stockings over what looks like half-inflated sex dolls are used on some of his zombie/vampire undead, they look worse even than some of the animated corpses in Hopper's next film, TEXAS CHAINSAW 2.
 And the intro is pretty slow, though the VO about the "Minerva Engine" and its constant acceleration creating gravity deflects our attention into thinking, especially with the thunderous Mancini score, that this is going to be an old-school space adventure rather than.... what it is.
-I wish the score was more analog synth, not that Mancini's a mere Goldsmith wannabe, his score is full bodied and bold as love and way better than anything we might hear from John Williams (dig those groovy gongs).
+I wish the score was more analog synth, not that Mancini's score isn't full-bodied and bold as love and way better than anything we might hear from John Williams (dig those groovy gongs).

 1. Mathilda May as the Space Girl

-With a spaceship like a giant polyp (or the hydra thing in NOSFERATU), and explanation that vampires are ancient aliens who basically ride around in the wake / gravitational drag of Halley's comet.
-The 1986 (scheduled) arrival of Halley's comet (which passes by Earth every 75-76 years) was prefigured by some mild doomsaying and sparks of sci-fi imagination (not unlike '2012' more recently) and also explored the in another personal favorite, 1984's NIGHT OF THE COMET.
-One or seven steps ahead of our current internet paranoia dot-connectors (myself included).
-Dan O'Bannon's (the co-creator of ALIEN) adaptation of British mystic Colin Wilson's novel is so adept at connecting ancient vampire lore with pre-Halley pass excitement, Jungian archetypal psychology, ancient alien theory and Bob Lazar's Area 51 statements (how we're a soul farm, and aliens want to make sure no extra-planetary force damages their harvest's 'containers'), and even Cronenberg-Romero-style outbreaking (the emptied containers come back and have an hour or so to try and 'fill up' again or they exploded in a shower of dust, ditto their own victims, etc. Thus....
+One or seven steps ahead of our current internet paranoia dot-connectors (myself included), Dan O'Bannon's (the co-creator of ALIEN) adaptation of British mystic Colin Wilson's novel is adept at connecting ancient vampire lore with pre-Halley pass excitement.
+The explanation that vampires are ancient aliens who basically ride around in the wake / gravitational drag of Halley's comet is so dope: Jungian archetypal psychology, ancient alien theory and Bob Lazar's Area 51 statements (how we're a soul farm, and aliens want to make sure no extra-planetary force damages their harvest's 'containers'), and even Cronenberg-Romero-style outbreaking (the emptied containers come back and have an hour or so to try and 'fill up' again or they exploded in a shower of dust, ditto their own victims, etc., all ties in perfectly with the 1986 (then a year away in real life) arrival of Halley's comet. as explored in another personal favorite, 1984's NIGHT OF THE COMET.
+It's all connected.

 The same year LIFEFORCE came out, 1985, saw Dan O'Bannon's RETURN OF THE LIVING DEAD (by then I had just started drinking and smoking weed-- what a year!), and as opposed to Romero's slower, less hilarious DAY OF - (also '85), there's a sense of real junkie madness in O'Bannon's zombies in both films.
-His are the only ones who talk, and who eat only brains, and moan for "more brains!"
-But what stands out is their crazed desperation, the agony that only brains can allay.
-This finds reflection in the reanimated shells of LIFEFORCE.
-That terrifying sense of junky withdrawal agony and its prolonged, gathering intensity is something I've recently directly experienced (what a year!) and can vouch for O'Bannon's zombies doing better than anyone, in both films.
+His zombies are the only ones who talk, and who eat only brains, and moan for "more brains!"
+But what stands out in both those zombies and these energy vampires is their crazed desperation, the agony that devouring brains or energy can allay, and even then it's only temporary.
+That terrifying sense of junky withdrawal agony and its prolonged, gathering intensity is something I've recently directly experienced (what a year!) and can vouch for O'Bannon's zombies doing it better than anyone, in both films.

 4. Michael Gothard as Dr. Bukovsky